KommToby/letterboxd-rating-helper/README.md

 1. Fill in your letterboxd username into config.json so the script knows which user to check
 2. Install the requirements using `pip install -r requirements.txt`
 3. Run the script (main.py)

+# Requirements
+- All packages in requirements.txt
+- Google Chrome Web Browser